-Parables are intended to stretch the mind toward a higher understanding or to provide an enlightened vision.
-In Mark 4.13 Jesus alludes to the importance of understanding parable teaching, “Do you not understand this parable?
+Parables stretch the mind toward higher understanding or the enlightened vision.
+In Mark 4.13, Jesus alludes to the importance of understanding parable teaching, “Do you not understand this parable?
 How then will you understand all the parables?”
-Directly after, Jesus gives the disciples the Parable of the Sower of the Word.
-From the previous scripture, Jesus indicates there are many more parables to which he refers.
-This would include parables not mentioned in the four gospels.
+Immediately afterward, Jesus gives the disciples the Parable of the Sower and the Word.
+From the previous scripture, Jesus indicates that he refers to many more parables, including some not mentioned in the four Gospels.
 Although our references for this work primarily remain within the four gospels, here is one example from the Book of Philip:

 He taught by his example and by questioning.